Great Stambridge

-Great Stambridge is a village and former civil parish, 15 mi south east of Chelmsford, now in the parish of Stambridge, in the Rochford district, in the county of Essex, England.
-In 1931 the parish had a population of 355.
+Great Stambridge is a village in the civil parish of Stambridge, in the Rochford District of Essex, England.
+The village lies 1.5 miles east of Rochford, its post town, and 15 mi south east of Chelmsford.

+Great Stambridge and neighbouring Little Stambridge were historically separate parishes.
+They were merged into the single parish of Stambridge in 1934.

 Features

-Great Stambridge has a church called St Mary & All Saints and a pub called The Royal Oak.
+Great Stambridge has a church called St Mary and All Saints and a pub called The Royal Oak.

 History

 The name "Stambridge" means 'Stone bridge'.
 Great Stambridge was recorded in the Domesday Book as Sanforda.
 Great Stambridge had 3 manors, Great Stambridge Hall, Hampton-Barns and Bretton.
-Great Stambridge was in the Rochford hundred.
-On 1 April 1934 the parish was abolished and merged with Little Stambridge to form Stambridge parish.
+Great Stambridge was in the Rochford Hundred of Essex.

+On 1 April 1934 the parish was merged with Little Stambridge to form a new civil parish called Stambridge.
+At the 1931 census (the last before the abolition of the civil parish), Great Stambridge had a population of 355.